 - Magnesium Chloride – To detoxify cells and tissues, stimulate metabolism;

-- Hydroxide of mag… – Milk of magnesia
+- Magnesium Hydroxide – Milk of magnesia

-- Chelate – For headache and migraine;
+- Chelate – For headaches and migraines;

 - Taurate – For people with cardiovascular problems;